2023 Best Natural Resources & Conservation Schools in the Middle Atlantic Region

 Read full report on Natural Resources & Conservation at Dickinson College

-American University came in at #7 in this year’s edition of the Best Natural Resources & Conservation Schools in the Middle Atlantic Region ranking.
-Located in the city of Washington, The American University is a private not-for-profit college with a large student population.
+American University landed the #7 spot in the 2023 rankings for the best natural resources and conservation programs.
+Located in the large city of Washington, The American University is a private not-for-profit school with a fairly large student population.

 Natural Resources & Conservation majors at The American University take out an average of $21,000 in student loans while working on their egree.